figgiee/wavhaven/README.md

     *   **Ensure Necessary Extensions are Enabled (in Supabase SQL Editor):**
         *   Go to your Supabase project dashboard.
         *   Navigate to the "SQL Editor".
-        *   Run the following SQL to ensure the `uuid-ossp` extension (and any others your project might implicitly rely on from Prisma migrations) is enabled:
+        *   Run the following SQL to enable the `uuid-ossp` and `vector` extensions:
             ```sql
             CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
+            CREATE EXTENSION IF NOT EXISTS "vector";
             -- Add any other CREATE EXTENSION IF NOT EXISTS lines here if your project requires them.
             ```